Phototherapeutic Agents Indian Medical PG Practice Questions and MCQs

 5. **Diagnosis:** Primarily clinical; however, a **Patch Test** performed at the site of the previous lesion (not on the back) can confirm the offending agent.

-Phototherapeutic Agents Indian Medical PG Question 9: Which of the following is a topical vitamin D analogue?
+Phototherapeutic Agents Indian Medical PG Question 8: Dapsone is used in which of the following conditions?

 Phototherapeutic Agents Explanation: **Explanation:**